maxxiimo/the-front-end-manifesto/Mobile Foundation.md

 5. The [mobvious-rails][] gem allows you to:

-    > Access detected device type easily from controllers and views.
+    > Access detected device type easily from controllers and views.<br>
     > Execute code for given device types only.
-Both in controllers and views.
+Both in controllers and views.<br>
     > Do the above stuff also in your CoffeeScript.

 6. [Agent_orange][agent_orange] looks interesting.
 Although stable, it has its issues per the maintainers readme.